espeon/muse/readme.md

 - music recommendation engine
 - music-specific analytics

+## Deployment instructions

+- docker compose is the only supported deployment method currently.

+- Use the docker-compose.prod.yaml file for production deployments.
+Rename the .env.example file to .env and fill in the values, then run `docker compose -f docker-compose.prod.yaml up -d`.

 ## wanna contribute? here are some things to consider!

 - [GitMoji](https://gitmoji.dev) is heavily recommended! please use it! it actually helps and is not just a gimmick!